 Hanami – Near Japan

-The Honey Bee-stro Hosted by National Honey Board – Near Refreshment Port
+The Honey Bee-stro Hosted by National Honey Board – Near Port of Entry

 Jardin de Fiestas – Near Mexico

 La Isla Fresca – Between Morocco and France

 Lotus House – Near China

 Pineapple Promenade – Near Port of Entry